Pecos National Historical Park: Pecos Pueblo

 The main unit of the park preserves the ruins of Pecos Pueblo, known historically as Cicuye (sometimes spelled Ciquique), the "village of 500 warriors".
 The first Pecos pueblo was one of two dozen rock-and-mud villages built in the valley around AD 1100 in the prehistoric Pueblo II Era.
 Within 350 years the Pueblo IV Era Pecos village had grown to house more than 2,000 people in its five-storied complex.

 The people who lived at Cicuye/Pecos Pueblo spoke the Towa language.
 The Pecos people enjoyed a rich culture with inventive architecture and beautiful crafts.
 They also possessed an elaborate religious life, evidenced by the remains of over 20 ceremonial subterranean kivas.
 Some of the kivas have diameters as large as 40 feet and are 10 feet deep, accessed by wooden ladders.
 Farming was a main part of their diet and staple crops included the usual beans, corn, and squash.
 Their location, power and ability to supply goods made the Pecos a major trade center in the eastern part of the Puebloan territory, connecting the Pueblos to the Plains cultures such as the Comanche.
 There are seven distinct periods of their occupancy beginning with the Preceramic Period (11,500 B.C.E. - 600 C.E.)
-Ancestral Puebloan Paleo-Indians, and ending in the 1830s when the last remaining Pueblo people migrated to Jemez Pueblo where the people also spoke the Towa language.
+Ancestral Puebloan Paleo-Indians.
+Emigration of Pecos people to other areas, encroachment of Hispanic settlers in the area, outbreaks of smallpox, and problems with Plains Indians caused the site to decline.
+The last 17 (or 20) inhabitants abandoned Pecos Pueblo in 1838, moving to the Jemez Pueblo, the only other Pueblo which spoke the Towa language.

 The historical Pecos people produced, used or traded seven types of ceramic ware during their occupancy of the area.
 These are known as Rio Grande Greyware (plain and corrugated), Pajarito White Ware, Rio Grande Glaze Ware, Historic polychromes, Historic plain ware, White Mountain Red Ware, and Plains Apache Ware.
 Many of these were decorated with black, red or polychrome designs.

 Spanish mission

 The main unit of the park also protects the remains of Mission Nuestra Señora de los Ángeles de Porciúncula de los Pecos, a Spanish mission near the pueblo built in the early 17th century.
 A 1.25 mi self-guiding trail begins at the nearby visitor center and winds through the ruins of Pecos Pueblo and the mission church.

 Pecos was visited by expeditionaries with Francisco Vásquez de Coronado in 1540.
 The Spanish mission church was built in 1619.
 A traditional kiva was built in front of the church during the Pueblo Revolt in 1680 as a rejection of the Christian religion brought by Spanish colonists.
-However when the Spanish returned in 1692, the Pecos community stayed on friendly terms with them, and a new, smaller church was built in 1717.
-The site was abandoned in 1838, after the Pecos population suffered from marauding Comanches.
-The surviving remnant of the Pecos population moved to the Jemez Pueblo.
+However, when the Spanish returned in 1692, the Pecos community stayed on friendly terms with them, and a new, smaller church was built in 1717.